 The ground finally settled and everyone calmed down.
 I clearly remember someone saying “ooh doesn’t a tsunami happen after an earthquake” yet we sat there like sitting ducks, our only concern what we would have for breakfast.

-We left the island ten days later, the long boat trip back to Port Blair, one last night on the pop with our new found friends and then a plane back to Chennai (Madras).
-Low and behold back on the mainland my monthly friend soon made her appearance.
+We left the island ten days later, the long boat trip back to Port Blair, one last night with our new found friends and then a plane back to Chennai (Madras).
+Low and behold, back on the mainland, my monthly friend soon made her appearance.
 Sam was without child.